cmcmicrosystems/FPGA-GPU-Cluster/README.md

 print("urllib3 version:", urllib3.__version__)
 ```

-   The output displays the versions of the installed libraries and indicate the availability of two GPUs:
+The output displays the versions of the installed libraries and indicates the availability of two GPUs:
 ```
 (myenv) root@e3afd40b59c8:/workspace# python  versions.py
 2023-06-20 20:05:23.119130: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.